Charged with a Sex Crime in Pittsburgh? We Can Help.

-The Potential Collateral Consequences of a Sex Offense
+Collateral Consequences of a Sex Crime in Pennsylvania

 When you’re facing charges for a sex crime, you may feel that your situation is hopeless.
 You may wonder how your attorney will defend you against the allegations leveled against you.
 Some common defenses to sex crime charges include:

 - Consent – Consent is defined as the voluntary agreement to engage in the sexual activity in question.
 This defense is usually used when the defendant and alleged victim knew one another prior to the sexual act.
 In Pennsylvania, the age of consent is 16, meaning the consent defense is not effective if the alleged victim was under the age of 16 when the sexual act in question occurred.
 Evidence such as sexual emails, phone calls, or text messages that prove that the two parties have had previous sexual relations may be used to prove there was not a lack of consent.
 Additionally, witness testimony that may show previous sexual behavior between the two parties can also be used to prove that consent was, indeed, provided.